Are there any membership fees?

 How can I access my account?

-You can access your account online, by telephone or by visiting our branch.
+You can access your account online, by telephone or by visiting our office.

 How do I pay into my account?